SGGP Newspaper provides 20 tons of rice to Covid-19 hit people

-The “Beloved rice bus” program taking place from June 14 to June 18 provides 20 tons of rice to people in Cu Chi, Nha Be, Binh Chanh, Hoc Mon, District 8, Binh Tan, Binh Thanh, Go Vap, District 12 and Thu Duc City.
+Taking place from June 14 to June 18, the program will provide 20 tons of rice to people in Cu Chi, Nha Be, Binh Chanh, Hoc Mon, District 8, Binh Tan, Binh Thanh, Go Vap, District 12 and Thu Duc City.
 Each district will receive two tons of rice.

 In order to continue supporting people to overcome the pandemic, SGGP Newspaper hopes to receive more contributions and donations from organizations, businesses, and individuals to extend the meaningful program.